 click to hear audio Dave Windsor on Radio Caroline International, as the station was then called, from the evening of 21st October 1984.
 Recording kindly provided by Hans Knot (duration 3 minutes 34 seconds)

 Charlie Wolf Charlie Wolf Birthday 12th April 1959, originally from Boston Massachussetts, Charlie had been working in Provo, Utah, before joining Laser-558 in June 1984.
 His humour and highly individual style of broadcasting quickly won him a big following - probably Laser's biggest star.
 He particularly made his mark during ‘Eurosiege '85’, the name Charlie gave to the UK government's attempt to starve the offshore stations off the air with a blockade (August to November 1985).
 His daily reports amused the listeners immensely and, no doubt, annoyed the authorities just as much.
 Charlie left Laser in September 1985 and did some relief DJ work on Radios Orwell and Mercury.
 He was also an announcer at the Santa Pod drag racing circuit.
 He left Britain in August 1986, while waiting for his work permit application to be considered, and returned to the States, to KFMY Provo.
 While there he sent weekly taped shows to Radio Mercury.
 In 1989 he joined Atlantic 252, a long wave station based in Trim, Ireland, which beamed its programmes across the UK.
 He moved on in 1993, joining first GWR, then Beacon Radio.
 He hosted a political and current affairs phone-in on Talksport between 2000 and 2006, and was heard on Big L 1395, which broadcast to the UK from an AM transmitter in Holland.
-He is now a commentator, providing opinion on the US political scene for numerous radio and television outlets.
+He then became a commentator providing opinion on the US political scene for numerous radio and television outlets.
 (Photo courtesy of Offshore Echo's magazine.
 There are more photos of Charlie in Michael Dean's and Mark Stuart's photo albums as well as a more recent one here.)

 click to hear audio Charlie Wolf at fever-pitch on Laser-558 on the evening of 12th December 1984.
 This is an edited version of a recording shared on the Internet Radiocafé, now known as the Radiotrefpunt (radio meeting point) forum by Vincent.
 Our thanks to him (duration 4 minutes 39 seconds)